Skip to main content

 What constitutes a transaction

-In the connector for Business Central, a successful transaction means that an item has been posted to the Dime.Scheduler Appointments table, which is then picked up by internal workflows inside Business Central.
-This is a robust pattern that maximize the resilience of the solution.
-For other backoffice systems, this proxy may not exist and the processing is done immediately during the request.
-As always, it entirely depends on your particular setup.
+In the connector for Business Central, a successful transaction means an item has been posted to the Dime.Scheduler Appointments table, which internal Business Central workflows then pick up.
+This is a robust pattern that maximizes the resilience of the solution.
+Other backoffice systems may not have this proxy and process the request immediately.
+The exact behavior depends on your setup.

-We repeat: all Dime.Scheduler looks at to mark a transaction as successful is a 200 HTTP status code in the response.
-This does not necessarily mean the new planning information was actually processed successfully.
-All it means is that Dime.Scheduler was able to communicate successfully with the desired endpoint.
+To repeat: all Dime.Scheduler looks at to mark a transaction as successful is a 200 HTTP status code in the response.
+That does not necessarily mean the new planning information was processed successfully.
+It only means Dime.Scheduler reached the endpoint and the endpoint responded.

 Processing the planning data in the backoffice system

-While the item may appear in the staging table, it is possible that the new planning data couldn't be written back to the desired tables.
-There are many reasons why that might be.
-For example, in the image below, the assigned resource is missing a 'Unit of Measure' in Business Central:
+The item may land in the staging table but never make it into the target tables.
+There are many reasons why.
+In the image below, for example, the assigned resource is missing a 'Unit of Measure' in Business Central:

 DS Appointments

-As a result, the status of this appointment in BC is Error.
-So even when Dime.Scheduler considers the item to be sent successfully to Business Central, the appointment may not have processed exactly right in the backoffice system.
+The status of this appointment in BC is therefore Error.
+So even when Dime.Scheduler considers the item sent successfully, the appointment may not have processed correctly in the backoffice system.

 tip